-Yovanovitch testifies of being ‘kneecapped’ as ambassador, as Trump claims everywhere she worked 'turned bad'
+Yovanovitch testifies of being ‘kneecapped,' as Trump claims everywhere she worked 'turned bad'

-Marie Yovanovitch, the former U.S. ambassador to Ukraine, pointed her finger at Trump lawyer Rudy Giuliani while detailing her sudden removal from her diplomatic post during Friday's nationally-televised impeachment testimony, as President Trump fired back at the diplomat and said every place she worked "turned bad."
+Marie Yovanovitch, the former U.S. ambassador to Ukraine, pointed her finger at President Trump's lawyer Rudy Giuliani while detailing her sudden removal from her diplomatic post during Friday's nationally-televised impeachment testimony, as the president fired back in realtime and said every place she worked "turned bad."

+Trump’s comments ignited an outcry from Democrats: Intelligence Committee chairman Adam Schiff read Trump's anti-Yovanovitch tweet during the hearing, and called it “witness intimidation.”

 During her appearance, Yovanovitch, a career diplomat who served both Republican and Democratic presidents, relayed her story of being suddenly recalled by Trump in May, saying she believes Giuliani played a key role in telling people she was not sufficiently supportive of the president.